 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-As for the items commonly found at MLB baseball stadiums for comparison sake, a 16 oz. bottle of beer is $8, a kosher hot dog basket which includes chips is $9.75, a 20 oz. bottled soda is $5.25, bottled water is $5.25, bag of peanuts is $4.75.
+As for the items commonly found at MLB baseball stadiums for comparison sake, a 16 oz. bottle of beer is $8.25, a jumbo hot dog basket which includes chips and a soda is $9, a 20 oz. bottled soda is $5.50, bottled water is $5.25, and a bag of peanuts is $4.75.

-Other entrée items include chicken tenders basket for $13.50 or the jumbo dog basket for $10.75.
-A bratwurst basket is $10.75 and a hamburger basket is $10.50.
+Other entrée items include chicken tender basket for $13.75 or the jumbo dog basket for $11.
+A jumbo bratwurst basket is $13.75 and a hamburger basket is $10.75.
 Add another patty or cheese and burger baskets are a few extra dollars.
 All baskets include chips.
-Add an order of regular French fries for $5.
+Add an order of regular, cheese, garlic or seasoned French fries for $6.25.

-There is a station behind the third base dugout side in the main concourse where you can build your own hot dog for $11.
-There are some pre-determined combos you can order from such as the St. Louis hot dog which includes red hot riplets (spicy potato chips), provelone cheese and barbeque sauce.
-Another is the signature hot dog covered with baked beans, corn chips, and mustard.
+There is a station behind the third base dugout side in the main concourse where you can build your own hot for $11.
+There are some pre-determined combos you can order from such as the St. Louis hot dog which includes red hot riplets, provel cheese and barbeque sauce.
+Another is the signature hot dog covered with baked beans corn chips and mustard.
 Still, you can choose among fourteen different items to add to your hot dog.
 Great stuff!

-Also in the hot dog category, consider the pretzel dog for $5.75 which you can find in the main concourse along the third base side of the stadium.
-You can also get a hand-rolled pretzel for $4.75 and choose from traditional, cinnamon or sugar topping.
+Also in the hot dog category, consider the pretzel dog for $6 which you can find in the main concourse along the third base side of the stadium.
+You can also get Bavarian pretzel sticks with cheese for $7.

 Consider BBQ as an option as there are excellent options to select.
-The brisket basket is $13.75 and the pulled pork basket is $13.
+The brisket basket is $14 and the pulled pork basket is $13.25.
 All basket combos include chips.
-A turkey leg is $9.
-Add a side of cole slaw or baked beans for $3.

 A tasty option with a little more pizzaz is the St. Louis bacon-wrapped hot dog for just $9.
 You can find these in the main concourse behind the first base dugout.